A new play centre has opened on the Central Coast, and Playing in Puddles visited for a sneak peek and play pre-opening.

 DS2U HQ Crazy Play

 Open: Open to the public every day except public holidays.
-Monday-Friday 9am-2pm; Saturday-Sunday 9am-6pm.
+Monday-Friday 10am-2pm; Saturday-Sunday 9am-2pm.
+Plus, keep an eye out for disco and movie nights on the DS2U HQ Crazy Play Facebook page.

 Where: 2c Amy Close, Wyong.